KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ### iFormMeta.registrar.formActionGenesis

 Promote the auto-generated action creators required by self's iForm.
+This is an action-u ActionGenesis sub-structure that is to be injected into the action-u generateActions() process.

+The [Form Actions](#form-actions) section details what these actions look like.

 **API:**
 ```